Hans Waldmann (fighter pilot): War against the Soviet Union

 In September 1942, II.
 Gruppe was ordered into the Battle of the Caucasus, supporting Army Group South on the front over the Caucasus.
 Opposing it was the 4th and 5th Air Armies of the Red Air Force.
 The Gruppe reached an airfield named Gonschtakowka located north-northeast of Mozdok on the Terek on 6 September.
 There, Waldmann claimed his first aerial victory over a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter.

 On 25 September, Waldmann's Bf 109 G-2 (Werknummer 13650—factory number) sustained minor damage in combat, resulting in a forced landing at Maikop.
-He made another forced landing on 7 May 1943, this time due to engine failure of his Bf 109 G-4 at Taman.
+On 17 April 1943, Waldmann received the German Cross in Gold (Deutsches Kreuz in Gold).
+He made another forced landing on 7 May, this time due to engine failure of his Bf 109 G-4 at Taman.
 After 84 victories on 1 September 1943, Waldmann was promoted to Leutnant (second lieutenant) and assigned to Ergänzungs-Jagdgruppe Ost (Supplementary Fighter Group East).
 Here he was credited with the destruction of a B-17 Flying Fortress on 5 January 1944.
 This victory, his 85th, was actually a separation-shot—a severely damaged heavy bomber forced to separate from his combat box—which counted as an aerial victory.
 Waldmann had attacked a 28-aircraft bomber formation and severely damaged the B-17.
-The aerial-victory commission of Luftflotte 3 also credited the Flak-Regiment 45 of 12.
-Flak-Brigade with this victory.
+The aerial-victory commission of Luftflotte 3 also credited the Flak-Regiment 45 of 12th Flak Brigade with this victory.
 Following this aerial victory, he received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 5 February 1944.
 The presentation of the award was announced by the Greater German Radio—the official radio station of the Ministry of Public Enlightenment and Propaganda—on the evening of 20 February 1944.